About us

 Anthony Podesta

-B Ed (Bus), MTMA, FTIA, MAICD • Non-Executive Director
+B Ed (Bus), MTMA, FTIA, MAICD • Non-Executive Director and USA Chairman

-Anthony has been a director of Mainstream Aquaculture since 2015.
+Anthony has been a Director of Mainstream Aquaculture since 2015.

 Stewart Baron